auschill/ParallelProgrammingLabs/docs/Vitis_HLS_Tutor/Deploying_the_Adder_on_FPGA.md

 We must paste the MAC address in the ```Hardware Address```.
 We can write something in the ```Description ``` to mark our device.

 * Lastly, if you've already set up your Ethernet connection (e.g., by connecting to Clemson's Ethernet network), you can verify your connection and find your assigned IP address using the ifconfig command.
-Follow the steps below to ensure everything is properly configured and to check your IP address:
+Follow the steps below to ensure everything is properly configured and to check your IP address like below.
+(Hints: If you do not see your IP address, please wait a few seconds and try checking again.
+Sometimes it may take a moment for the network to assign an IP address after connecting the Ethernet cable.)

 <div align=center><img src="Images/18/17.png" alt="drawing" width="400"/></div>

 Once your Ethernet connection is set up and you have verified your IP address, you can proceed to access the entrance page by opening a Web Browser and enter the URL containing your IP address like ```130.127.199.27:9090```.
 When you press Enter, you should see the entrance page appear, confirming that your connection is properly set up.

 <div align=center><img src="Images/18/18.png" alt="drawing" width="600"/></div>